-It’s a new year, but not in the way we’re used to.
-Another lockdown seems inevitable now and many people are struggling physically, mentally and financially.
-That’s why I won’t offer time consuming, complex and unrealistic financial goals.
-Instead, here are 5 easy ways to improve your finances in 2021.
+It’s a new year, which many are relieved about after a difficult 2020 and 2021.
+Many of us are mentally exhausted, so I won’t offer time consuming, complex and unrealistic financial goals.
+Instead, here are 5 easy ways to improve your finances in 2022.

-If 2020 taught us anything, it’s that life is unpredictable and uncertain.
+If the past two years taught us anything, it’s that life is unpredictable and uncertain.
 Things we took as given no longer hold and we’re all struggling to adapt.

 - Set your goals

 - Address your debts